InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/constitution.md

 4) The L2 Micronation shall establish certification boards and regulatory bodies to oversee medical practices, ensuring accountability and preventing misdiagnosis or improper medications.

+5) The L2 Micronation prohibits irreversible infant procedures that modify or mutilate the genitalia, except in cases deemed medically necessary.

 ### Article XII: Centralized Tech Infrastructure

 #### Section 1: Centralized Exchange